Most ERP implementations fail before they start.

 Implementation work begins.
 For most mid-sized businesses, expect four to six months of active configuration, customization, and testing.

 Configure the system to match your documented processes.
-Set up a chart of accounts, define workflows, configure approval hierarchies, and establish user roles and permissions.
+Set up the chart of accounts, define workflows, configure approval hierarchies, and establish user roles and permissions—with segregation of duties embedded from the start, not added as an afterthought.

 Develop required customizations and integrations.
 Custom reports, modified workflows, and connections to external systems—all require development time and testing.

-Migrate data in phases.
+Migrate data in phases following your master data strategy.
 Start with master data: customers, vendors, products, and pricing.
 Validate everything before moving to transactional data.
 Clean up data quality issues as you discover them rather than migrating dirty data.

 Conduct iterative testing throughout configuration.
 Don’t wait until everything is built to start testing.
 Validate each functional area as it’s completed, so issues are identified early when they’re easier to fix.